earthstar-one/WordFX/README.md

 WordFX is a registered not-for-profit (501c3) operating from VT | USA.

+It's mission is to provide low or no cost language resources and digital tools to enhance sense-making though global language disambiguation.

 The organization's language and technology resources and digital tools, unless otherwise specificed, are open to anyone anywhere on the planet.

 Participation, while wholly voluntary, is critical to WordFX having the meaningful impact it is designed for.